 By Rick Steves

-On a paper flexipass, you'll have to fill in your travel days as you go.
-On your flexipass, you'll see a string of blank boxes, one for each travel day available to you.
+On a paper flexipass, you'll see a string of blank boxes, one for each travel day available to you.
 Either just before or after boarding, fill in that day's date in ink in one of the blank boxes on your pass before the conductor reaches you.
-(Don't fill out the dates any further in advance, in case your plans change.)
+(Don't fill out any dates in advance, in case your plans change.)
 Most paper passes also require you to fill in your trip destinations on the foldout sheets of your pass cover.

 A travel day is a calendar day, running from midnight to midnight.
 You can take as many trips as you like within each travel day.
 A nice bonus is that a direct overnight train uses only one travel day (not two) on a flexipass.
 Fill in your departure date as your travel day, and you're covered until you get off that train the next day.

 Keep your phone charged and both your phone and passport in easy reach for pass inspection.
 After the train starts, the ticket inspector heads down the aisle, asking for tickets and passes, and checking that they are dated correctly.
 You may be asked to present your passport, too.

 Keep a paper pass in your money belt.
 A printed rail pass is a valuable slip of paper, so guard it carefully.
 Even if you have travel insurance, a lost or stolen pass presents a logistical headache.
 Guard yours carefully.
 (If you lose a phone that contains a digital pass, you can replace it by filling out some paperwork — but you may have to pay out of pocket for tickets until the issue is resolved.)